franzbu/EnhancedSpaces.spoon/README.md

   }, -- default: nil
 ```

-In the scenario above, Google Chrome and Safari would be placed with a gap of 30 to the screen borders and of 20 between the two windows.
+In the scenario above, Google Chrome and Safari are placed in the left and right halves of mSpace `2` with a gap of 30 to the screen borders and of 20 between the two windows.

 ### Swapping Windows